-While the LLP is a corporate body with separate legal personality, for tax purposes the LLP is to be treated essentially as a traditional partnership.
+While the LLP is a corporate body with separate legal personality, for tax purposes the limited liability partnership is to be treated essentially as a traditional partnership.
 The key features of the statutory provisions on tax are as follows.

 The LLP Income Tax

 Thus, s.
 10 of the LLP Act adds a new section 118Z to the Income and Corporation Taxes Act 1988, providing that a trade, profession or business carried on by an LLP with a view to profit is to be treated for tax purposes as being carried on in partnership by its members and not by the LLP as such.
 The property of the LLP is to be treated for tax purposes as partnership property.
 An LLP which meets the test of operating as a trade, profession or business with a view to profit will, therefore, be transparent for tax purposes: like partners, the members will be individually liable to tax on their shares of the profits earned by the partnership.

 A new clause (s.
 59A) is added to s.
 59 of the Taxation of Chargeable Gains Act 1992.
 This provides that, where an LLP carries on a trade or business with a view to profit, assets held by the LLP are to be treated for the purposes of chargeable gains tax as being held by its members as partners, and any dealings by the LLP are to be treated likewise as dealings by the members in practice.
 Tax in respect of chargeable gains accruing to the members of the LLP on the disposal of any of its assets is to be assessed and charged on each of them separately.
 Any acquisition or disposal of assets will not be treated as being made by the LLP itself.